ChristopherKlay/StadiaEnhanced/readme.md

 Google officially shuts down Stadia [January 18 2023](https://blog.google/products/stadia/message-on-stadia-streaming-strategy/).

-Stadia Enhanced will continue to receive updates/hotfixes to stay functional until the service goes down.
+Stadia Enhanced will continue to receive updates/hotfixes to stay as functional as possible until the service goes down.
 The extension will be made private on the Google Chrome Store once Stadia as a service stops working and this repository will work as an archive for the project.
 More details on the shutdown of the service and important infos can be found [here](https://community.stadia.com/t5/Stadia-Community-Blog/What-today-s-message-about-Stadia-means-for-players/ba-p/83295).

 ## Features